Timmeey86/CustomTrainingStatisticsPlugin/README.md

 # How to Install Manually
 *Until the Bakkesmod Plugin moderators have finished source reviewing this plugin, this is the only way of installing*

-1. Press the "tags" link on the right-hand side of this page:
+1. Press the "tags" link on the right-hand side of this page (scroll to the top):
    ![](./img/GitHubReleaseSection.png)
 1. Unfold the "Assets" section on the newest tag:
    ![](./img/GitHubReleasePage.png)